-- Drag the [dbo].[vUsageTracking] view to the data cube designer canvas.
+- Drag vUsageTracking to the data cube canvas.
 It will appear as a SQL Select transform that is connected to a Process Result transform.

-- Select the connection link between the two transforms, go to the toolbar, click Insert Common, and then select Join.
-This will insert a Join transform between the two transforms.
+- Select the connection link between the two transforms, click Insert Common in the toolbar, and then select to insert a Join transform between the two transforms.

-- Go to the Explore window and drag the [dbo].[FileSystemEntry] table to the canvas.
+- Drag the FileSystemEntry table from the Explore window to the canvas.
 It will appear as a 2nd SQL Select transform.

-- Connect the 2nd SQL Select transform to the join transform, and then double click the Join transform to configure it.
+- Click and drag to connect the 2nd SQL Select transform to the join transform, and then double click the Join transform to configure it.

-- In the Join configuration dialog, drag the ViewId element on the left and drop onto the Id element on the right.
+- In the configuration dialog, drag the ViewId element on the left and drop onto the FileSystemEntry table's Id element on the right.

-- In the left table, select these columns:
+- In the left table, select or uncheck each checkbox to include these columns:

 - In the right table, select these columns:

-The next few steps show you how to replace the ProjectId column with the project name instead:
+The next few steps show you how to replace the ProjectId column with the project name:

 - Select the last connection link, go to the toolbar, click Insert Common, and then select Lookup.
 This will insert a Lookup transform just before the Process Result.

-- Go to the Explore window and drag another [dbo].[FileSystemEntry] table to the canvas.
+- Go to the Explore window and drag another FileSystemEntry table to the canvas.
 It will appear as a SQL Select transform.
-Connect this transform to the Lookup transform.
+Click and drag to connect this transform to the Lookup transform.

-You can now easily display this information on a dashboard using a table visualization.
+You can now easily display this information in a metric set or dashboard.

 4.2.
-Show how many times each dashboard has been viewed
+Show how many times each view file has been viewed

 Using the data cube created previously, it is easy to set up a chart to display the number of views per dashboard:

-- Expand the data cube in the Explore window and drag the DashboardName dimension to the canvas.
+- Expand the data cube in the Explore window and drag the ViewName dimension to the canvas.

-- In the Metric Set panel, click the click to add link in the MEASURES field.
-From the list of available elements, click <Count> under CALCULATED ELEMENTS.
-This will add a count measure to the metric set.
+- In the Data Analysis Panel, click to add under Measures, and choose <Count> from the list of elements, located under Calculated Elements.
+This adds a count measure to the metric set.